 On March 31, 1839, twenty-two persons out of the Church of Christ of Savannah, Illinois, (later known as Coldbrook) were given a letter to begin a congregation in the city of Monmouth, Illinois.
 The first group met originally in members' houses, the courthouse, and a hallway of a downtown building.
 On June 16, 1841, Elijah Davidson deeded land on the southwest corner of East Archer and North Second Streets to the Church.
 A frame building was erected for $800.

-On August 14, 1848, the Oregon Territory is established, this includes the current states of Oregon, Washington, and Idaho, as well as parts of Wyoming and Montana.
-The furthermost distance from meddling Washington DC politicians.
-With that news, the men and women of the church of Christ in Monmouth, Ill., begin meeting with the purpose to establish a learning institution in the Oregon Territory "where men and women, alike, may become schooled in the science of living and in the sound fundamental principles of religion."
-1850, The Fugitive Slave Law or Fugitive Slave Act was passed by the United States Congress as part of the Compromise of 1850 between Southern slave-holding interests and Northern Free-Soilers.
+On August 14, 1848, the Oregon Territory was established, this includes the current states of Oregon, Washington, and Idaho, as well as parts of Wyoming and Montana.
+It is the furthermost distance from meddling Washington DC politicians.
+With that news, the men and women of the church of Christ in Monmouth, Ill., begin meeting with the purpose to establish a new learning institution in the Oregon Territory "where men and women, alike, may become schooled in the science of living and in the sound fundamental principles of religion."
+Then, in 1850, The Fugitive Slave Law or Fugitive Slave Act is passed by the United States Congress as part of the Compromise of 1850 between the primarily Democrat Southern slave-holding interests and Northern Republican Free-Soilers.
 This Act was one of the most controversial elements of the 1850 compromise and heightened Northern fears of a "slave power conspiracy".
-The new Law requires that all escaped slaves were, upon capture, to be returned to their masters and that officials and the citizens of northern "free states' had to cooperate with this law and assist the southern bounty hunters or face the penalty of jail time.
+This despicable new Law required that all escaped slaves were, upon capture, to be returned to their masters and that officials and the citizens of the northern "free states' had to not only cooperate with this law , but must also assist the southern bounty hunters or face the penalty of jail time.
 Abolitionists nicknamed it the "Bloodhound Law" for the dogs that were used to track down runaway slaves.

 The Oregon Trail is nearly 2,000 miles of plains, deserts, canyons, and mountains, considered so unfamiliar and inhospitable that it was dangerous to even pause, and unthinkable to settle.
 It was a six months journey which had to begin in early spring in order to avoid being trapped by mountain snow storms.
-Travelers considered Independence Rock as being halfway to Oregon.
-If Independence Rock was reached by July 4th, chances were good that the emigrants could reach the Oregon Country before snow fall.
+Travelers considered "Independence Rock" as being halfway to Oregon.
+If Independence Rock could be reached by July 4th, chances were good that the emigrants could cross the Rockies and reach the Oregon Country before snow fall.

-At nearly 68 yrs. old, Elijah Davidson and family crossed the plains by ox team from Monmouth, Illinois, ending up in the center of present-day Laurelhurst, suburb of Portland, there they took up a 160 acre donation claim.
+At nearly 68 yrs. old, Elijah Davidson and extended family crossed the plains by ox team from Monmouth, Illinois, ending up in the center of present-day Laurelhurst, suburb of Portland, there they took up a 160 acre donation claim.
 But, Portland was a wild and hard drinking town of pioneers, prostitutes and gold prospectors, not ideal for Christian family living.
-Elijah sold the donation claim for the sum of $500, moves southward into the Willamette Valley to start a new town and build a Christian college.
+Elijah sold the donation claim for the sum of $500, moves southward into the Willamette Valley to start a new town they also call Monmouth, and build a Christian college.
 This great green valley encircled by mountainous walls, was more like the "Oregon" they expected to find.